 Teacher education courses require many hours of classroom observation, service learning, and clinical experiences in public and private schools.
 Students who enter into these schools to complete requirements for the UW-Platteville teacher education program must provide proof of a current satisfactory criminal background check.
 Typically this is first ordered during TCHG 1230 Intro to Education or HHP 2320 Intro to PE and Health.
 Background checks are good for two years.
-The cost for an initial background check using Certified Background is $42 and $19 thereafter.
+The cost for an initial background check using Castle Branch is $42 and $19 thereafter.
 Please see the instructions on how to order.

 Target SoE Admission Date

 The School of Education recommends that all students be admitted to the SoE by the end of their third semester.